 admifIn the Public Deliverable D5.1 ‘Report on cross-country comparison on existing innovation and living labs’, Lars Fuglsang and Anne Vorre Hansen from Roskilde University describe various applications of living labs to decision-making.
 The basic two examples are living labs as a collaborative framework for changing perceptions and goals and living labs as an ecosystem for policy innovation.

 Living labs can involve a change in mindset and goals as expressed in one paper on public sector innovation labs (Carstensen & Bason, 2012).
 Carstensen and Bason (2012) report the important story of the Danish Mindlab (2002-2018) – a cross-governmental innovation lab involving public sector organisations, citizens and businesses in creating new solutions for society.
-They argue that innovation labs are designed to foster collaboration since labs are platforms where multiple stakeholders can engage in interaction, dialogue, and development activities.
+They argue that innovation labs foster collaboration since labs are platforms where multiple stakeholders can engage in interaction, dialogue, and development activities.
 Innovation needs a different approach than everyday activities and a change in mindset and culture shift of employees towards thinking more systematically about innovation.
 Mindlab’s methodologies are anchored in design thinking, qualitative research and policy development, with the aim of capturing the subjective reality experienced by both citizens and businesses in the development of new solutions.
 Carstensen and Bason (2012) list the following key principles of Mindlab: take charge of on-going renewal, maintain top management backing, create professional empathy, insist on collaboration, do – don’t just think, recruit and develop likeable people, don’t be too big, communicate.

 Van der Graaf and Veeckman (2014) conducted a case study analysis in the city of Ghent of a living lab that invited citizens to participate in the development of mobile services to access data from the city.
-While they found that public services can be co-designed together with citizens, they also found that the toolkits had to be aligned with citizens’ capacities.
+While they found that administrations can co-design public services together with citizens, they also found that the toolkits had to be aligned with citizens’ capacities.
 They conceptualize this as a dynamic co-creation ecosystem in which citizens may participate depending on their capacity to participate.
 The study indicated varieties of citizen participation by highlighting differences in the creative capacity of citizens and in the contributions they were able to make, guided by the provided design hub.

 A living lab may also contribute to changing an ecosystem by influencing the local governance structure.
 Reiter et al. (2014) take a governance perspective on living labs.
 They argue that the governance challenge related to living labs is to empower citizens’ role in governance through participation in living labs.
-Living labs can help repair ‘innovation system failures’ (they report a case of environmental governance) such as insufficient interaction between stakeholders, missing or inadequate institution for innovation and path dependency, i.e. the tendency of the actors to stay within the existing paradigm of innovation.
+Living labs can help repair ‘innovation system failures’ (they report a case of environmental governance).
+Such failures include insufficient interaction among stakeholders, missing or inadequate institution for innovation and path dependency, i.e. the tendency of the actors to stay within the existing paradigm of innovation.
 Thus, a living lab introduces new ways of innovating by creating an institutional context where stakeholders can interact in order to develop innovations.
 Yet, the challenges of the living labs are:

 Read the Public Deliverable ‘D5.1 Report on cross-country comparison on existing innovation and living labs’ here.